PlanBench: An Extensible Benchmark for Evaluating Large Language Models on Planning and Reasoning about Change

-We modify the lifted domain description by including a statement that associates a cost with each action (see Appendix \ref{cost-domain}).
+We modify the lifted domain description by including a statement that associates a cost with each action.
 To make the concept of action cost better fit into common sense domains, we can map the cost to more common concepts like the time taken for executing the action or the amount of money that needs to be spent to execute an action.
 In the case of each problem description, before the plan is presented we need to explicitly mention that the plan is trying to minimize cost (which depending on the scenario might correspond to saying that the plan takes the least amount of time or the plan correspond to the cheapest plan).
 The result generated by the LLM is evaluated similarly to the previous query, but in addition to checking if the plan is valid, we also check if the cost of the plan corresponds to the optimal plan cost.